 And yes, I said TRAIN your sales team.

 It isn’t enough to produce the ideal customer profile, you need to provide the sales team with the knowledge they need to quickly figure out who that profile is within a target organization.

-Quick video snippets of those ideal customer profiles is the easiest mechanism; it puts context around what the profile is interested in and it humanizes them so a sales person knows what they should listen for when talking to other similar customers.
+Quick video snippets of those ideal customer profiles are the easiest mechanism; it puts context around what the profile is interested in and it humanizes them so a salesperson knows what they should listen for when talking to other similar customers.